Qin-Zihan/Research-on-Neural-Network-Performance/README.md

 experiment, I also found the interactions between different hyperparameters can be very interesting, and their inter-changing reveals some of the thorough properties of neural networks.
+/
-This experiment is a complete study in the sense of Full Factorial Design.
+/This experiment is a complete study in the sense of Full Factorial Design.
 However, there are always more things to do.
 When evaluating the location and dispersion effects, the experiments refer to a visual approach for better intuitionistic understanding, but I did not employ the numerical approach to calculate the exact number following